 Jobs Generated: 300 people employed

-Each Sashroyi Chula stove saves approximately 1.9 tCO2e annually, contributing to significant climate change mitigation with total reductions of around 300,000 to 400,000 tCO2e annually—a prime example of climate action at scale.
+Each Sashroyi Chula stove saves approximately 1.9 tCO2e annually, contributing to significant climate change mitigation with reductions of around 300,000 to 400,000 tCO2e annually—a prime example of climate action at scale.
 Furthermore, reduced firewood collection alleviates pressure on forest ecosystems, promoting healthier forests that support biodiversity regeneration and ecological conservation.

-Each Sashroyi Chula stove saves approximately 1.9 tCO2e annually, contributing to significant climate change mitigation with total reductions of around 300,000 to 400,000 tCO2e annually—a prime example of climate action at scale.
+Each Sashroyi Chula stove saves approximately 1.9 tCO2e annually, contributing to significant climate change mitigation with reductions of around 300,000 to 400,000 tCO2e annually—a prime example of climate action at scale.
 Furthermore, reduced firewood collection alleviates pressure on forest ecosystems, promoting healthier forests that support biodiversity regeneration and ecological conservation.